zackstout/Wish-list/README.md

 - [ ] Automate these simulations so that we have data to analyze.
 - [ ] Play with circle inversions; try to get hyperbolic reflections showing up.
 - [ ] Explore relation between spirograph and Fourier transformations.
 - [ ] Analyze the dataset about sleeping alone.
+Need to parse data into numbers.
 - [ ] Find an inspiring idea for exploring Rails: perhaps the Shakespeare project for which we've already scraped the data.
 - [ ] Animate transition between rectangular and polar coordinates.
 - [ ] Enrich the parabolic shooter game.
 - [ ] Continue exploring d3.
 - [ ] Build (and understand) a neural network.
+- [ ] Sketch a fractal tree that looks like a real tree.
+- [ ] Create animation that illustrates Stokes' Theorem, with Perlin noise.
+- [ ] Build 2048
+- [ ] Explore coding with Prolog (formal logic language)